 If you need help managing your bookkeeping, you should hire a bookkeeper to manage your bookkeeping.
 Hiring a full-time in-house bookkeeper can get expensive especially when you include benefits, vacation time and other frills.
 If you cannot afford that additional headcount, you can consider hiring a third-party bookkeeping firm like Enkel to manage your books instead.
 Third-party bookkeeping firms typically cost less than a full-time in-house bookkeeper, while still providing you with the bookkeeping services you need to get visibility on your financials.

 I sent my client an invoice but they haven’t paid me yet!
 What should I do?

 Whether it was lost in the mail, went to the wrong email address or just got misplaced, this is a more common problem than you may think.
-When managing accounts receivable (“AR”), we recommend that you follow up with your client within 7-10 days after sending to confirm they received it and ask if they have any questions.
+When managing your accounts receivable (AR), we recommend that you follow up with your client within 7-10 days after sending it to confirm they received it and ask if they have any questions.